Love as Expansion, Not Erasure: A New Myth for the Uncontainable Ones

 Because to the world, fluidity is terrifying—it unmoors the fixed, blurs the edges, queers the certainty that power depends upon.
 It refuses the singular, the binary, the ordained and orthodox path.
 It is the lover who will not be named, the current that will not be dammed, the presence that slips between definitions and asks: What if there was never one way, one truth, one shape to hold us all?

-Because a teacher who does not stay in one place cannot be controlled.
+A teacher who does not stay in one place cannot be controlled.
+A fire that moves cannot be claimed.

 The Freedom to Come and Go